 Endobronchial ultrasound-guided transbronchial needle aspiration (EBUS-TBNA)

-Your doctor may use endobronchial ultrasound-guided transbronchial needle aspiration (EBUS-TBNA) to access mediastinal lymph nodes.
-A flexible bronchoscope fitted with an ultrasound device is guided down your trachea.
+Endobronchial ultrasound-guided transbronchial needle aspiration (EBUS-TBNA) may be used to access mediastinal lymph nodes.
+A flexible bronchoscope fitted with an ultrasound device is guided down the trachea.
 Once the bronchoscope is in place, a needle is inserted through the bronchus and into a lymph node to obtain a sample.
-EBUS-TBNA requires local anesthesia.3,4
+EBUS-TBNA requires local anesthesia.4,5

 Transthoracic needle biopsy

-For a transthoracic needle biopsy, the patient’s skin is numbed and an A medical doctor who is specially trained to use minimally invasive image-guided procedures to diagnose and treat diseases, with the goal of minimizing risk to the patient and improving health outcomes inserts a needle through the chest wall.
+For a transthoracic needle biopsy, an A medical doctor who is specially trained to use minimally invasive image-guided procedures to diagnose and treat diseases, with the goal of minimizing risk to the patient and improving health outcomes inserts a needle through the chest wall.
 A chest CT scan or a special X-ray machine called a An instrument equipped with a fluorescent screen on which the internal structures of the human body may be continuously viewed by means of X-ray is used to help the doctor guide the needle toward the suspicious area.
-A sample of the mass is then aspirated, or sucked out, and sent to the lab to check for cancer cells.
+A sample of the mass is then aspirated, or sucked out, and sent to the lab to check for cancer cells.1,5,6

-An advantage of this type of biopsy is that it does not require a surgical A cut made in the body to perform surgery, and usually local numbing medicine is all a patient needs.
+Advantages of this type of biopsy are that it requires only a very small nick on the skin, and usually local numbing medicine is all a patient needs.
 Disadvantages of a transthoracic needle biopsy are that sometimes it can miss small nodules or might not provide enough of a sample to make a diagnosis and perform Analyzing DNA to look for a genetic alteration that may indicate an increased risk for developing a specific disease or disorder.
-Note: A core biopsy is usually preferred for biomarker testing.
+Note: A core biopsy is usually preferred for biomarker testing.6,7,8

 A thoracoscopy is a surgical procedure performed in the operating room under general anesthesia.
 A surgeon makes a small incision in the skin of the chest wall and inserts a special instrument with a small video camera on the end to examine the lungs and inside of the chest.
 Samples of tissue are removed for a pathologist to look at under the microscope.
 This procedure is also referred to as VATS (video-assisted thoracoscopic surgery).